himanshuchadha/EaseMyPark/readme.txt

 new files: --> on html one css and two js sign in feature --> with a new sign in page google signin and html on slot for each feature --> allows a person to only reserve one slot

+21/2/25
+changes made:
+made the ui responsive in the login page(index.html)

+new things added:
+#